lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 ## Continuos integration

-I think it's possible, in theory, to continuously integrate your code base in a polyrepo setup.
+In theory, I think it's possible to continuously integrate a large code base in a polyrepo setup.
 I just haven't seen that work in practice.

-Every solution I have seen that aimed to CI a polyrepo was a variation of an orchestration tool for integration tests.
+Every CI solution I have seen in a polyrepo was a variation of an orchestration tool for integration tests.

-These "test all the things from all the repos" tools are fun to write and I learned a lot building a couple of them.
+These "test all the things from all the repos" tools are fun to write.
+I learned a lot building a couple of them.
 But they don't work very well due the very nature of the problem they're trying to solve.

 In a monorepo setup, continuos integration is significantly simpler.

 First of all, if the languages involved are statically typed, feedback loops tend to be really fast.

-Writing "test all the things" tools becomes much easier because it's possible to rely on a variety of constraints provided by the monorepo approach.
+Writing "test all the things" tools also becomes much easier because it's possible to rely on a variety of constraints provided by the monorepo.

 Things like "all Java code builds this way" or "all the language X libraries are in `lib/x` help a lot.

 In my experience, the simplest approach to continuos integration is [trunk based development](https://trunkbaseddevelopment.com/) in a monorepo.

+In other words, I think you can't actually do continuos integration in a polyrepo setup.

 ## Changes, changes, changes